 - You must be pursuing your first Bachelor’s or Associate’s degree at a non-profit accredited college, university, or academic institution in the U.S.

 - You must have a minimum 2.0 GPA or above and maintain full-time enrollment and good academic standing throughout the academic year (as defined by academic institutions).

 - You will be given preference if you have had previous involvement in college preparation program(s), demonstrate community leadership, have been involved in a career pathway program(s), and are first in family or first generation to attend college.

-- You must submit two letters of recommendation from a Professor, Instructor, Counselor or Community Leader.
+- You must submit two letters of recommendation from an Instructor, Counselor or Community Leader.

 - You must submit a copy of your unofficial transcripts.

-- You must submit a copy of their 2015-2016 Student Aid Report (SAR) from the FAFSA or the California Aid Report (CAR) from CSAC.
+- You must submit a copy of your 2015-2016 Student Aid Report (SAR) from the FAFSA or the California Aid Report (CAR) from CSAC.

-- You will be expected to sign a contract with CVEP's Pathways to Success program involving you in scheduled leadership events, mentoring, workshops, and web based interactions.
+- You will be expected to sign a contract with the CVEP-PTS program involving you in scheduled leadership events, mentoring, workshops, and web based interactions.

-- You must complete the CVEP Pathways to Success / College Access Foundation of California information release form.
+- You must complete the CVEP-PTS / College Access Foundation of California information release form.

 Scholarship Award Amounts

 Aware of the increasing cost associated with attending college, CVEP-PTS and its local matching partners have agreed to increase the level of scholarship awards, so that you may work less and focus more on completing your education.
 Scholarships are available to you in one or two year increments in the following amounts:

 - Up to $2,500 for Community College for one year